Kharmalina/djangochat_realtime/README.md

 3. jQuery
 4. CSS

+Features
+    - Choose a room name and chat with multiple people or one on one (as long as room name is the same)
+    - Accurate realtime timestamps of messages

-1. How to locally develop:
+How to locally develop:

     Build virtual environment at root directory
         - pip install virtualenv (if haven't already)